 Poachers kill hundreds of thousands each year, largely because the hard scales covering their bodies are thought to be medicinal in some communities.
 Despite international laws protecting the pangolin, the killing continues.

 It's more than a sad story of extinction: agriculture could also be affected if these shy, burrowing mammals are lost.
 Pangolins live on a diet of insects, and by devouring millions of them around crop plantations, these mammals protect food supplies.

 Finalists in the Wildlife Photographer of the Year competition have been highlighting their situation.

-The above image, The pangolin pit, by conservation photojournalist Paul Hilton, is featured in this year's exhibition.
+The above image, The pangolin pit, by conservation photojournalist Paul Hilton, was featured in the 2016 exhibition.
 It shows about 4,000 dead, frozen pangolins that were seized by Indonesian police.